kbilsted/LineCounter.Net/README.md

 ## Sensible line counting
 What is "sensible line counting"?
 The idea is to count lines of code in such a way that

   * Only lines with semantic value are counted.
   * Various coding styles for the same code should roughly yield the same line counting.
   * Take into account "you get what you measure".

 Why is that important?
 Because we want an estimate of size of code irregardles of coding style.
 For example

-    class Foo {
+    class Foo { // example 1
         public void Bar() {
             if(moons == 9) {
                  Planet = Pluto;